 Students will use technology and problem-solving skills to complete this digital breakout after learning about the Dewey Decimal System.
 Students will complete the breakout in Google Slides.
 They will enter their answers into a Google Form.

 This activity is designed to review the different categories of the Dewey Decimal System.
-This should be used only after teaching students about the Dewey Decimal System.
+This should be used only after teaching students about the DDS.
 Students need to be familiar with the different categories and the books that go in each section.
 You may want to provide them with a list of the categories to help them.

 The breakout should be completed in teams or small groups.
 I recommend playing it with fourth and fifth graders, possibly third depending on the class.